This post was updated on January 14, 2021, to reflect current trends and information.

 What is EDI?

 A lot of large enterprises and their suppliers have made significant investments over the years to set-up EDI, and the technology still does what it’s supposed to do.
-You see EDI used most for large, recurring orders in a supply chain where products are predefined and known.
+You see EDI used most for large, recurring orders in a supply chain where products are predefined and known with contracted pricing.

 EDI allows organizations to transact with each other based on tightly defined standards.
 These standards define how business documents (invoices, purchase orders, ship confirmations) are transferred and keeps the flow of supplies moving steadily in the supply chain.